srobo/runbook/docs/kit/logistics/kit-testing/README.md

 ## Case Repairs

 Where time allows, a first pass can be taken at replacing broken or missing cases by removing cases from boards that failed the functionality tests and spare case parts.

+If more case parts need manufacturing, the exact items and quantities should be noted down.